-What Can a Handyman Do in Athens, Alabama?
+What Can a Handyman Do Without a License in Athens, Alabama?

 In Athens (Limestone County), Alabama does not issue a single, general “handyman license,” but Alabama does require a state contractor license once the total contract amount (labor + materials) hits the state threshold.
 Even below the state contractor threshold, you still must follow city/county business licensing and any required building permits, and you cannot perform regulated trades (electrical/plumbing/HVAC/gas) without the proper state trade license.